 What is two-step verification?

-Two-step verification (2SV, also known as two-factor authentication) adds security by requiring an extra step when you log in or try to edit sensitive information like your password.
+Two-step verification (2SV, also known as two-factor authentication) adds security by requiring an extra step when you sign in to your account or try to edit sensitive information like your password.
 We support these 2SV methods:

 |2SV method||Security level||When you log in...|

-To minimize hassle when something goes wrong (like losing your phone), always set a backup 2SV method - it's required if you're using a hardware key.
+To minimize hassle when something goes wrong (like losing your phone), set a backup 2SV method.
 When you enable 2SV, set the backup at the same time.

-Note: For best results, set your backup on a different device - for example, if SMS on your phone is your main 2SV, set an authenticator app on your laptop as your backup 2SV.
+Note: For best results, set your backup on a different device.
+For example, if an authenticator app on your laptop is your main 2SV, set SMS on your mobile phone as the backup method.

 An easier way to use 2SV

 By default, 2SV is required for every login.
-Instead, you can set up 2SV so you only need it for high-risk transactions like changing your account security (password, PIN, 2SV methods) or transferring a domain.
+Instead, you can set up 2SV so you only need it for high-risk transactions like changing your account security (password, PIN, 2SV methods), or if you choose to cancel a domain's Protected Registration.
 If you rarely need a high-risk transaction, this could be a better fit for you.